 The line to ground fault power is obtained with the use of Figure 3.

 Since, these are three branches in parallel, the simplest approach is to solve MVA value for one out of the three circuits, and multiply the result by 3.
-Use formulas 1) or 2) to calculate total MVA of components with respectively equal or arbitrary X/R ration connected in series or parallel.
-You may also use the MVA to kA converter to calculate line to ground as well as other unbalanced fault currents using positive, negative and zero sequence MVA at point of fault.
+Use formulas (1) or (2) to calculate total MVA of components with respectively equal or arbitrary X/R ration connected in series or parallel.
 Assuming equal X/R ratio: